ClarkPhan/ClarksAmazonStore/README.md

 # ClarksAmazonStore
 This is an amazon clone I built using Node.js and mySQL

-Refer to sample images and Wiki to use.
+Refer to sample images for use cases.